jimbobbennett/Hackathon-CaptureImageForFaceDetection/README.md

   ####################################################
   ```

+To see a range of capabilities of the Face API, check out the [QuickStarts in the Cognitive Services docs](https://docs.microsoft.com/azure/cognitive-services/face/quickstarts/python-sdk/?WT.mc_id=hackathoncaptureimageforface-github-jabenn).

 You can see an example of a similar app that uses the Face API to identify emotions and create a game in [this GitHub repo](https://github.com/jimbobbennett/hackathoncaptureimageforfaceWorkshop).

 ## Deploying to Azure